wsauret/Epic7-OCR-Script/README.md

 ## Directions by [/u/Aicilia](https://www.reddit.com/r/EpicSeven/comments/bv2hkx/ocr_gear_exporter_installation_guide_courtesy_of/) for Windows

+My friend /u/max030994 also made a live version of this and a video explaining it here: https://www.youtube.com/watch?v=z_-mKcHoWwg

+**Step 1**: You will only be able to use this OCR file in conjunction with screenshots of your gear.
+The screenshots are most easily taken in an emulator.
+You must set the emulator resolution to 2200x1080.
+LDPlayer supports this resolution, others may as well.
+To be clear, your compter screen doesn't need to be 2200x1080, just the emulator settings

+When taking the screenshots be sure to tap on each piece of gear before screenshotting.
+Do not hover/hold down your finger on each one, as the placement of the item box is different between tapping and holding.

 **Step 1**: Download and Install Python 3.6.1 - https://www.python.org/ftp/python/3.6.1/python-3.6.1.exe

 Important: Before you click install now, be sure that Python 3.6 is in your PATH variable